AnoukSmet/Casa-Pedra-Nobre/testing.md

 #### Site owner goals: I want to have a seperate section as well for the reservations for the next 7 days so I can plan in advance
 In order to meet this goal of the site owner, I have created a seperate section on the page for arrivals today and arrivals for the next 7 days.

+## GENERAL CONCLUSION

+Webiste is respnsiveness across various devices and browers, creating a good user experience for the user.
+On point of performance, I still see some oppportunities to have this improved:
+* Working with svg format for my images to make them more responsive
+* Minifying my files
+* Improving database queries (for example: only compare new reservation request to reservations that could interfere (+ / - 28 days ) instead of to all reservations